 Utilize Single Pane of Glass

 If your organization has a machine or device that is running outdated software without the latest patches installed, your risk of experiencing a security threat increases significantly.
-While blind spots in the inventory of devices and machines connected to your corporate network present a security risk, that’s not the only risk they bring.
+While blind spots in the inventory of devices and machines connected to your corporate network present a security risk, this is not the only risk they bring.
 Blind spots also increase the chances of experiencing virtualization sprawl, audit fines, missed volume purchasing opportunities, and unused hardware and software.
 Because UEM is cross-platform, the solution enables infrastructure, consumption, and software to be visible through a single pane of glass, which can give users insight into how their organization runs day-to-day.

 By embedding security, following protocol becomes much simpler for users.
 Often, security procedures are confusing and complex, to the point that employees work around them, avoiding security in favor of convenience.
 Users that circumvent security protocol create the potential ramifications of attaching unapproved endpoints to a network, the expenses of running machines that don’t serve any business purpose, or the risk connected with downloading blacklisted software.
 A UEM solution can remedy this issue by embedding security into automated workflows for approvals, requests, installation, deployment, and removal.
 This ensures that your assets are managed effectively.

 UEM solutions can be very advantageous to businesses, but you don’t want to lose out on any possible benefits.
 To best manage your diverse devices, a UEM solution can offer capabilities that a traditional mobile device management platform cannot.
 Get the most out of your solution by considering the above tips and looking at UEM from a broader perspective!